COVESA/dlt-viewer/README.txt

 Compiling in Linux:
 -------------------
+Precondition
 - Install package Qt4 including developer tools
 - Optional: Install Qt Creator

+Please run "./DLT_Viewer_Helper.sh" which is a simple helper script and perform the options 1 to 7.
+Alternative you could do the steps manual:
 - Download qextserialport V1.1 from http://sourceforge.net/projects/qextserialport/
 - Save file qextserialport/qextserialport.pro
 - Extract qextserialport package into DLT-viewer main directory